Lindisfarne: Early

 The north-east of England was largely not settled by Roman civilians apart from the Tyne valley and Hadrian's Wall.
 The area had been little affected during the centuries of nominal Roman occupation.
 The countryside had been subject to raids from both Scots and Picts and was "not one to attract early Germanic settlement".
 The Anglian King Ida (reigned from 547) started the sea-borne settlement of the coast, establishing an urbis regia (meaning "royal settlement") at Bamburgh across the bay from Lindisfarne.
 The conquest was not straightforward, however.
 The Historia Brittonum recounts how, in the 6th century, Urien, prince of Rheged, with a coalition of North Brittonic kingdoms, besieged Angles led by Theodric of Bernicia on the island for three days and nights, until internal power struggles led to the Britons' defeat.

-Lindisfarne Abbey
+Lindisfarne Priory

-The Lindisfarne Abbey was first established in 634 AD.
+Lindisfarne Priory was first established in 634 AD by Irish monks.
 The island served as the site of a monastery for roughly 900 years.
 The site, most of which has fallen into a state of ruin, has since become a popular tourist destination and focus of pilgrimage journeys.
 The church of St Mary the Virgin is the only original building that has been more or less continually maintained and which remains standing within the original monastic compound.
 Remains from the pre-Norman/Anglo-Saxon era can be found in the chancel wall of this church.
 The monastery was described as an abbey by Bede but when it was rebuilt after the Norman Conquest it was described as a (relatively smaller) priory.